 - No huge upgrades from the previous A-series phones

-It was telling that Google barely mentioned camera upgrades on unveiling the Pixel 6a earlier in the year.
+It was telling that Google barely mentioned camera upgrades on unveiling the Pixel 6a.
 The features that are new mostly arrive as a result of the benefits afforded by the Tensor chipset.

 But previous Pixel A-series phones have always impressed for photography skills, and the 6a continues in that vein – it just doesn’t really push it forward.

-Like the Pixel 6, the Pixel 6a impresses greatly when it comes to producing accurate skin tones and churning out strong pictures in low-light scenes.
+Like the flagship Pixels, the Pixel 6a impresses greatly when it comes to producing accurate skin tones and churning out strong pictures in low-light scenes.
 Both skills are aided by the Tensor and AI elements it builds into the photo-processing pipeline.

 Most snaps taken with the Pixel 6a remain better than I’d expect at this price.
 For example, a dog’s fur stands out with sharp detail, without feeling oversharpened.
 The phone’s HDR skills also level out the colour far better than competing handsets such as the Nothing Phone (1), delivering more definition to bright and dark spots.

 In typical Pixel fashion, the photos shot outdoors with the Pixel 6a are rich, colourful and packed with dynamic range.
 Landscape shots with bright skies really pop off the display; nothing is too exposed or underexposed.
 There’s less saturation here to shots taken with a Samsung phone, but there’s more punch to colours – especially greens and reds – than you’d get with the iPhone SE.
 Indoor shots can often lack some of that punch, though, with a number of snaps I took looking far more grey and washed-out than they should have.